 THE COMMITMENT TO RESEARCH

-Lunula has been markedly studied – from the early in-vitro analysis to the extensive in-vivo studies – and its clinical utility to treat painful and unsightly toenail infections has been substantiated.
+Lunula has been markedly studied – from the early in-vitro analysis to the extensive in-vivo studies – and its clinical utility to target painful and unsightly toenail infections has been substantiated.
 The unique dual-diode approach of Lunula effectively targets the causative infectious agent while fortifying the body’s natural defense mechanisms.
-This multifaceted approach is the first of its kind, providing patients with a truly effective, yet safe, treatment for onychomycosis.
+This multifaceted approach is the first of its kind, providing patients with a truly effective, yet safe, option for onychomycosis.

-As you will quickly learn, Lunula is supported by an unwavering clinical foundation of both histological and clinical evidence that upholds the viability of this approach and ensures an effective treatment for your patients suffering with onychomycosis.
+As you will quickly learn, Lunula is supported by an unwavering clinical foundation of both histological and clinical evidence that upholds the viability of this approach and ensures an effective option for your patients suffering with onychomycosis.
 In fact, Lunula is so unique, Erchonia has filed multiple method and device patents specific to Lunula.

 DID YOU KNOW?
 Lunula has been studied both in-vitro and in-vivo.

-Lunula’s clinical utility for the treatment of onychomycosis has been substantiated by independent clinical investigations.
+Lunula’s clinical utility for the targeting onychomycosis has been substantiated by independent clinical investigations.
 The European study consisted of 320 patients (2320 toes) subject to laser irradiation at 405nm and 635nm for twelve minutes at weekly intervals for four weeks.
 The United States study consisted of 54 great toenails subject to laser irradiation at 405nm and 635nm for twelve minutes at weekly intervals for four weeks.
 This study was used to obtain the Lunula Laser 510(k) FDA market clearance.
 Sixty seven per cent (67%) of all study treated toenails evaluated in this study met the study individual toenail success criteria.
 The average clear nail growth was an increase in 5.18mm.* Equally important, the clinical responses observed in all four trials were achieved without a single adverse event.

 DID YOU KNOW?
 Lunula hold many U.S. and International Patents, including US Pat 8,409,264 Fungal Infection Therapy Method with Low Level Laser